ch3gr/houdini_axidraw_plot/README.md

 ## Installation

+Inside Houdini, open a Shell under the Windows menu and use these commands to install:
+`hython -m pip install svgwrite`
+`hython -m pip install https://cdn.evilmadscientist.com/dl/ad/public/AxiDraw_API.zip`

+Tested and works in Houdini 19.5

-If you use Houdini 18, make sure you have a Python3.7 build.
+If you use Houdini 18 or older, make sure you have a Python3.7 build.
 By default houdini 18 ship with Python2.7 so you may need to instal the appropriate build. https://www.sidefx.com/download/daily-builds/

-You will also have to install the two python libraries below, either using PIP or manually.
+You can also install the two python libraries manually.
 These are not provided in this repo, so please read their respective licenses.

 **The latest Axidraw API**
 https://github.com/evil-mad/axidraw